ygavrishov/mcp-server-sandbox/README.md

 The app provides current weather information and weather forecast via MCP interface.

+## Supported Tools
+1. `GetCurrentWeather` - Get current weather for a specified location
+2. `GetWeatherForecast` - Get weather forecast for a specified location
+3. `GetWeatherAlerts` - Get weather alerts/warnings for a location

+All methods use the same input parameters - `city` and `countryCode` (optional).

 ## How to Setup

 ### OpenWeatherMap API Keys